nasakautsar/emotion-song-analysis/README.md

-Emotion Analysis in Song Lyrics using NLP,
+**Emotion Analysis in Song Lyrics using NLP

 This project explores how AI interprets emotions in song lyrics using a pre-trained NLP model, and compares it with human understanding.

 ---